iamgautammallick/mongodb/readme.md

 By following these steps, you have successfully installed and configured a Kubernetes cluster on Ubuntu 22.04.
 This guide covered the setup of Docker as the container runtime, installation of Kubernetes tools, and the deployment of a cluster with a network plugin for communication between nodes.

 ---

-This version includes all the steps, with explanations and proper rephrasing to make it unique and clear.
-Let me know if you need any more adjustments!

----
 These steps should be performed on each node to successfully set up a Kubernetes cluster.
 Ensure that each step is followed carefully, as misconfigurations can lead to issues in the cluster.

 Author: Gautam Mallick